12 Perfect Employment Cover Letter Examples + Templates

 Some of the best practices to follow while writing an employment cover letter are as follows:

 Use your cover letter as a supplement to your resume.
 You can tell a tale about your professional history and use a little more casual language than the one used on your resume.
-It is unusual to submit a cover letter by itself rather than with a resume.
-As a result, your cover letter will offer something different by highlighting information that your resume does not.
+It is unusual to submit your letter by itself rather than with a resume.
+As a result, your letter will offer something different by highlighting information that your resume does not.

 Tailor each cover letter